When I was 20 I got pregnant.

 Still all this time I kept working and I stayed in school.
 I got my bachelors and then my masters degree.
 I got a better job.
 I left my husband.

 My oldest son is 8-years-old now.
 In the midst of this quarantine, I am choosing to celebrate the fact that he and I are spending more time together than we ever have before.
-He and his two brothers are finally getting to experience the mommy I always wished I could have been for them, even if it’s just for a few short weeks.
+He and his two brothers are finally getting to experience the mommy I always wished I could have been but never got the chance.

 The fact is, there is no right answer in these situations.
 We are in uncharted territory and no one can be expected to have all the answers.
 Like most things in life, there is a trade off—in this case it involves life, death and livelihoods.
 Of course people are afraid and upset.
 Nothing but compassion for another person’s point of view will help us get through this.